matthiasnoback/broadway-serialization/README.md

 Note that this package ships with different implementations of the hydrator.
 Depending on your setup and preferences, you can also use the `HydrateUsingClosure` class.
 The former generally performs better than the `HydrateUsingReflection`.

-### Symfony

-If you're using Symfony, this can be managed for you automatically.
-Just register the `BroadwaySerialization\SymfonyIntegration\BroadwaySerializationBundle` in your application kernel.

 ## Performance

 When using this library, your personal performance will increase significantly.
 Of course, runtime performance will